YongDaLi/esc471-capstone-2022F-muon/waveform_fetch/ReadMe.md

 ```

 Which means at channel `ci` a peak was detected at `ti`.
 These numbers are sorted by time, so it is guaranteed that `ti < t(i+1)`.

+### Examples

+1. `1,0, 2,1e-8, 3,3e-6`

+The muon hits channel 1 at time 0, channel 2 at time 1e-8, an channel 3 at 3e-6.
+This corresponds the muon decaying inside the aluminum and the positron going downwards.

+2. `1,0, 2,1e-8, 2,3e-6`

+The muon hits channel 1 at time 0, channel 2 at time 1e-8, an channel 2 at 3e-6.
+This corresponds the muon decaying inside the aluminum and the positron going upwards.

+3. `1,0, 1,3e-6`

+This actually happened in one of my practice runs; the muon seemingly decayed inside the first scintillator.
+That is why we have two consecutive peaks in the same channel.
+Channel 1 has two peaks 3e-6 seconds apart (and no signals elsewhere), likely meaning a muon decay was observed inside the scintillator itself.